DanRizzyRaza/networking-notes/mTLS-notes.md

 [^1]: Hence why this is also called public-key cryptography
 [^2]: Can think of extra key length being used in maintaining the relationship between the public and private keys, what's left over is used in the encryption.
 E.g. a 2048-bit asym key is approx equal in security to a 112-bit symm key.
+[^3]: And to prove that a website owns its public key, certificate are used.